This position is no longer available

-University of Maryland, Baltimore (UMB) School of Medicine is hiring a Postdoctoral Fellow
+University of Maryland, Baltimore (UMB) School of Medicine was looking for a Postdoctoral Fellow

 The Translational Microbiome & Immune Tolerance Laboratory at the University of Maryland School of Medicine is hiring a Postdoctoral Fellow.
 You will join an interdisciplinary team studying the gut microbiome's role in immune tolerance development, focusing on how early-life diet shapes microbial function and its association with childhood allergic diseases.